 Important Note: Certain arrangements may not be amended or transferred after they have been confirmed and any alteration could incur a cancellation charge of up to 100% of that part of the arrangements.

 If you are forced to return home early, or if you cut short your holiday and return home early in circumstances where you have no reasonable cause for complaint about the standard of accommodation and services provided, we will not offer you any refund for that part of your holiday not completed, nor be liable for any associated costs you may incur.
 Depending on the circumstances, your travel insurance may offer cover for curtailment and we suggest that any claim is made directly with them.

 5. Changes and cancellation by us

-(ii) purchasing an alternative holiday from us, of a similar standardto that originally booked if available.
-We will offer you at least one alternative holiday of equivalent or higher standard for which you will not be asked to pay any more than the price of the original holiday.
+(ii) accepting an offer of an alternative holiday from us, of a similar standard to that originally booked if available.
+Where possible we will offer you at least one alternative holiday of equivalent or higher standard for which you will not be asked to pay any more than the price of the original holiday.
 If this holiday is in fact cheaper than the original one, we will refund the price difference.
-If you do notwish to accept the holiday we specifically offer you, you may choose any of our other then available holidays.
+If you do not wish to accept a holiday we specifically offer you, you may choose any of our other then available holidays.
 You must pay the applicable price of any such holiday.
-This will mean your paying more if it is more expensive or receiving a refund if it is cheaper.
+This will mean you have to pay more if it is more expensive and you will receive a refund if it is cheaper.